From paintbrush to pixel: A review of deep neural networks in AI-generated art: Abstract

 \section{Abstract}

 {This paper delves into the fascinating field of AI-generated art and explores the various deep neural network architectures and models that have been utilized to create it.
 From the classic convolutional networks to the cutting-edge diffusion models, we examine the key players in the field.
 We explain the general structures and working principles of these neural networks.
-Then, we showcase examples of milestones, starting with the dreamy landscapes of DeepDream and moving on to the most recent developments, including Stable Diffusion and DALL-E 2, which produce mesmerizing images.
-A detailed comparison of these models is provided, highlighting their strengths and limitations.
-Thus, we examine the remarkable progress that deep neural networks have made so far in a short period of time.
+Then, we showcase examples of milestones, starting with the dreamy landscapes of DeepDream and moving on to the most recent developments, including Stable Diffusion and DALL-E 3, which produce mesmerizing images.
+We provide a detailed comparison of these models, highlighting their strengths and limitations, and examining the remarkable progress that deep neural networks have made so far in a short period of time.
 With a unique blend of technical explanations and insights into the current state of AI-generated art, this paper exemplifies how art and computer science interact.}